 Climate Equity & Environmental Justice

 Though we all contribute to poor air quality, the impact is not shared equally.
 Disadvantaged communities throughout the State have faced the brunt of poor air quality for years and now face the added burden of being some of the most vulnerable to the impacts of climate change.
-The Coalition for Clean Air and our partners on the SB 535 Coalition have been working to ensure that investments of climate change dollars go first and foremost to these communities.
+The Coalition for Clean Air and our partners in the California Climate Equity Coalition have been working to ensure that investments of climate change dollars go first and foremost to these communities.

 SB 535 Implementation